 Mayor John Lindsay, 1971-1974; chair, New York City commission on human rights,

 1970-1977; chair, United States Equal Employment Opportunity Commission,

 1977-1981; senior fellow, Urban Institute, 1981-1982; professor, Georgetown

 University Law Center, 1982-1990; elected as a Democrat to the One Hundred

-Second and to the twelve succeeding Congresses (January 3, 1991-present).
+Second and to the thirteen succeeding Congresses (January 3, 1991-present).